 - problems during the birth that stop enough oxygen getting to the brain

-- the unborn baby inheriting certain genes from its parents that make having a learning disability more likely – known as inherited learning disability
+- the unborn baby having some genes passed on from its parents that make having a learning disability more likely

 - illness, such as meningitis, or injury in early childhood